JanaLasser/twitter_sampled_stream_v2/README.md

 `0 2 * * * <path_to_python_executable>/python <path_to_repository>/code/send_day_report.py`

 ### Redundant data collection
+**Note:** For this to work you will need to be able to connect to server 2 from server 1 to copy data, if possible via ssh but scp will also work but require adapting the script `send_data.sh`.

 The script `send_data.sh` is intended to run **only on server 2**.
 It sends the raw JSON data over to server 1 every hour using `rsync` and deletes the data on server 2.
+Make sure to adapt this script with your ssh credentials to access server 1 from server 2 and the correct file path on server 2.

 The script needs to be hooked up to a (user) cronjob that runs every hour shortly after the full hour to ensure that the last writing operation for the hour has been completed.
 An entry in the crontab that also pipes stdout and sterr to the file `send_data.log` looks like this (make sure to adapt the paths to your server's setup):

 `7 * * * * <path_to_repository>/code/send_data.sh > <path_to_repository>/code/send_data.log 2>&1`